 Regardless of age, all children are reexamined in 24 to 48 hours.
 Those with persistent fever or positive blood or urine cultures who have not been treated already have more cultures done and are hospitalized for evaluation of possible sepsis and parenteral antibiotic therapy.
 If new signs of focal infection are found on reexamination, evaluation and therapy are directed by the findings.

-Antipyretics in weight-based dosage are given.
+Antipyretics in weight-based dosages are given.
 Antibiotics are not given unless cultures are positive.
 For urinary tract infection, well-appearing children may receive oral antibiotics for pediatric UTI Treatment Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL.
-In younger children... read more as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.
+In younger children... read more as outpatients; others (eg, those who appear more ill, those in whom adequate follow-up is not assured) may require admission for parenteral antibiotics.

 One common system for management before culture results (see Figure: Evaluation and management of the febrile infant aged < 3 months Evaluation and management of the febrile infant aged < 3 months Occult bacteremia is the presence of bacteria in the bloodstream of febrile young children who have no apparent foci of infection and look well.
 Diagnosis is by blood culture and exclusion of... read more ) minimizes antibiotic use in most febrile infants who are not likely to have serious bacterial infection and provides antibiotics promptly to the few who need them.
 If urinalysis and urine cultures suggest urinary tract infection, well-appearing children may receive oral antibiotics for pediatric UTI Treatment Urinary tract infection (UTI) is defined by ≥ 5 × 104 colonies/mL in a catheterized urine specimen or, in older children, by repeated voided specimens with ≥ 105 colonies/mL.
 In younger children... read more as outpatients; others (eg, those who appear more ill) may require admission for parenteral antibiotics.